Constrained Variational Inference via Safe Particle Flow: Problem Statement

 Consider a Bayesian inference problem where $\bfx \in \calX \subset \bbR^{n}$ is a random variable of interest with prior PDF $p(\bfx)$.
 Given a measurement $\bfz \in \bbR^m$ with likelihood PDF $p(\bfz | \bfx)$, the posterior PDF of $\bfx$ conditioned on $\bfz$ is determined by Bayes' theorem \cite{bayes1763}:

 where $p(\bfz)$ is the marginal measurement PDF, computed as $p(\bfz) = \int_{\calX} p(\bfz | \bfx) p(\bfx) \d \bfx$.
-Calculating the posterior PDF in \eqref{prelim: bayes_rule} is often intractable because $p(\bfz)$ can typically not be computed in closed form, except when the prior $p(\bfx)$ and the likelihood $p(\bfz | \bfx)$ form a conjugate pair.
+Computing the posterior PDF in \eqref{prelim: bayes_rule} is often intractable because $p(\bfz)$ may not have a closed form, except when the prior $p(\bfx)$ and the likelihood $p(\bfz | \bfx)$ are a conjugate pair.
 To calculate the posterior of non-conjugate prior and likelihood, approximation methods are needed.

-This problem can be approached using VI methods \cite[Ch.~10]{bishop2006pattern}, which approximate the posterior $p(\bfx | \bfz)$ in \eqref{prelim: bayes_rule} using a PDF $q(\bfx)$ with an explicit expression, termed variational density.
+This problem can be approached using VI methods \cite[Ch.~10]{bishop2006pattern}, which approximate the posterior $p(\bfx | \bfz)$ in \eqref{prelim: bayes_rule} using a PDF $q(\bfx)$ with tractable expression, termed variational density.
 To perform the approximation, VI minimizes the KL divergence between the true posterior $p(\bfx | \bfz)$ and the variational density $q(\bfx)$:

-The variational density $q(\bfx)$ can be chosen from a parametric family of distributions, resulting in parametric VI \cite{opper2009gaussian, lin2019fast}.
-Alternatively, $q(\bfx)$ can be represented as a collection of weighted particles \cite{liu2016stein}, leading to particle-based VI.
+The variational density $q(\bfx)$ can be represented as a collection of weighted particles \cite{liu2016stein}, leading to the particle-based VI considered in this paper.

 This paper considers a constrained VI problem with \textit{support constraints}: the variational density is restricted to take nonzero values only within a designated set, which we term safe.
 The set $\calS$ is defined as the intersection of $N$ inequality-constrained sets, each specified implicitly by a continuously differentiable function $g_i: \calX \to \bbR$: